you-zhou/notes/dev.md

 It is important to handle Exceptions & Erros when dealing with some functions. e.g.
 * database connection
 * file handling
+* process response from a server (which could be down

 ## Access Environment Variables